sobanvuex/screencloud-tokenupload/README.md

 ScreenCloud is an easy to use screenshot sharing tool consisting of a cross-platform client and a sharing website: [http://screencloud.net/](http://screencloud.net/)

-The goal of this plugin is store (and process) your screanshots by a private endpoint.
+The goal of this plugin is store (and process) your screenshots by a private endpoint.

 Installation
 ------------